Axnjr/SEM7/DeepLearning.md

 # 3. Sigmoid neuron:
 is similar to a perceptron but uses a sigmoid activation function.
 This function maps any input value to a value between 0 and 1, which is useful for binary classification tasks. <br>
 Sigmoid Activation Function is defined as: `σ(x)=1/1+e^σ(x)^T​` This function has an S-shaped curve, which helps in introducing non-linearity into the model, allowing the neural network to learn more complex patterns

+# 4. Loss functions:
+A loss function is a function that compares the target and the predicted output values.
+While training, we aim to minimize the loss between the predicted and target outputs. <br>
+The loss function is also known as error function. <br>
+A loss function applies to a single training example, whereas a cost function (or sometimes called as objective function) is an average of the loss function of an entire training set containing several training examples.
+Type:
+ 1. Classification loss function (for discrete numeric values): e.g. Binary cross entropy loss, categorical Mean Absolute Error (MAE) / L1 Loss cross entropy loss, hinge loss, log loss.
+ 2. Regression loss function (for continuous numeric values): e.g. Mean squared error/L2 loss, Mean absolute error/L1 loss, Huber loss/smooth mean absolute error.

 # 4. Gradient Descent